FIRST

 bulging parking lot population."

-Wallace Oliver Stovall was
+Wallace Oliver

-a son of Wallace Fisher Stovall.
+Stovall was a son of Wallace Fisher

-W. F. was president of
+Stovall.
+W. F. was president

 Crestview Realty, his son W. O.